Introduction: Plant Labels From Disposable Razors

 I tend to have a backlog of dead disposable razors waiting to be tossed...part of my reluctance to just throw them away I think.

-I have just completed a rather massive garden bed project that is entered in the gardening competion (as this will be) and this mini project complemented it perfectly.
+My garden bed project won the gardening competion and this mini project complemented it perfectly.

 Step 1: Collect Your Supplies